| DAD'S MEMORIES as

 Pugh Street.
 In later years, Pugh St became Grand Avenue, because the

-general public got tired of calling it Pugh St.
+general public got tired of calling it Pugh St. The

 reason Dad and Mom decided to buy that lot out on the 700 block Pugh St was